weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     list of tabs across the top of the page.
 Select the **certificates** tab.

-22. In the list of certificates, select the **wildcard_xxxCustomDomainxxx_xxx** certificate (where xxxCustomDomainxxx_xxx is the name of you accepted domain) and then select the **pencil (Edit)** icon on the menu bar.
+22. In the list of certificates, select the **wildcard_xxxCustomDomainxxx_xxx** certificate (where xxxCustomDomainxxx_xxx is the name of your accepted domain) and then select the **pencil (Edit)** icon on the menu bar.

 23. In the **wildcard_xxxCustomDomainxxx_xxx** window, select **services** in